-The Save Uighur Campaign welcomes and applauds recent moves in early July and early August by the US to sanction Communist Chinese party officials for their genocidal policies in East Turkestan (Xinjiang).
+The Save Uyghur Campaign welcomes and applauds recent moves in early July and early August by the US to sanction Communist Chinese party officials for their genocidal policies in East Turkestan (Xinjiang).
 Such sanctions on CCP officials include visa denials to the US and blocking of any assets they own in the US.
-This builds upon the Global Magnitsky Act, which activists had been advocating for since China’s increased crackdown on the Uighur and other Turkic populations — most notably since China’s usage of concentration camps in 2017.
+This builds upon the Global Magnitsky Act, which activists had been advocating for since China’s increased crackdown on the Uyghur and other Turkic populations — most notably since China’s usage of concentration camps in 2017.

 On July 31, Senator Marco Rubio also made a statement welcoming Global Magnitsky Sanctions on Chinese government officials, including Politburo member Chen Quangu, who is known for his leading role in the construction of camps, Sun Jinlong, a former Political Commissar of the Xinjiang Production and Construction Corps (XPCC) and Peng Jiarui, the Deputy Party Secretary and Commander of the XPCC.